 G-GDRV.
 Manuel Queiroz flew his RV6 around the world in 2006.
 I read his engaging book "Chasing the Morning Sun" (www.chasingthemorningsun.com) and corresponded with him prior to my trip.
 Thank you Manuel for sharing trip preparation and technical information with me.

-During my approach to Duxford, I shared the sky with a Spitfire and Tiger Moth.
-What a treat for any pilot!
+During my approach to Duxford, I shared the sky with a Supermarine Aviation Works, Ltd Spitfire and a de Havilland Tiger Moth.

 An iconic flying Spitfire located at the Imperial War Museum in Duxford, England. (www.ifm.org.uk).
 IMF Duxford hosts an incredible collection of aircraft and museums open to the public.